unboxed/be_valid_asset/README.markdown

       page.should be_valid_markup
     end

-or an ActionController Response object as follows:
+or an ActionController Response object:

     describe FooController do
       render_views